-Now she is the youngest person ever to lead the White House communications team.
+She was the youngest person ever to lead the White House communications team.

 The White House statement announcing her interim role said that she would be working with press secretary Sarah Sanders and the communications team and that a permanent communications director would be named "at the appropriate time."